Hurwa134/Hurwa134.github.io/ResearchQuestions.md

 ## Symbols

 I’m also really interested in symbolism and the use of symbols in music, visual arts, and poetry.

+## Conclusion

-I want to create something with the aim of making people feel something, making people think, and hopefully having that stay with them after they leave the work behind.
+I feel very challenged by both these questions but ultimately think that they're both very important and meaningful to me as well as to others.
+I want to create something expressive which makes people feel, makes people think, and hopefully stays with them after they leave the work behind.
 I also feel that the idea of music as the universal language speaks well to the political protest art that I am considering.
 I want the work to make people feel re-humanized and connected to others through the vehicle of music and visual art in an interactive way which promotes harmony.